consoledotdev/home/content/tools/server-monitoring.md

 [like Apple](https://9to5mac.com/guides/apple-data-center/), but spinning up EC2
 VMs, or deploying code on Digital Ocean droplets, is still common.
 Servers are where it starts.

-For this article, we tried 18 different server monitoring services and reviewed key requirements including integrations / plugins, graphs and alerts.
-We also considered features like dashboards, events, incident management, runbooks (usually part of alerts) and team collaboration.
-We'll comment on these as useful bonus features if they are present.

 {{< div--close >}}